-This No Bake Mango Cheesecake is probably the easiest cheesecake I’ve done.
+This No-Bake Mango Cheesecake is probably the easiest cheesecake I’ve done.
 No cooking or baking involved.
 It is very mildly sweetened to highlight the natural sweetness of the fresh mangoes and tartness of cream cheese.
 I also like the contrasting flavor of the salted graham crust and the touch of bitter-sweet chocolate sauce.

-You will probably notice and wonder that I only used 3 Tablespoon of sugar in this recipe.
+You will probably notice and wonder that I only used 3 tablespoons of sugar in this recipe.
 Yes, this is not a sweet cheesecake.
 I like that the sweetness mainly comes from the ripe mangoes.
 Not using too much sugar also lets you taste and appreciate the other flavors especially of the cream cheese.

 Tips on using Powdered Gelatin: